schnoddelbotz/huego-fe/README.md

 Hue address and login data will be stored in `~/.huego-fe.yml`.
 Should you ever want to re-link, delete the file.

-*Note: CLI (and web) currently still lack group control capabilities.
+*Note: Web currently still lacks color temperature and group control capabilities.
 Soon ...*

 ### Web